Tavah/WNBoilerplate-2-mai/readme.md

 # WNBoilerplate

->this is a boilerplate version of a Google OAuth2 website
+>this is a prettified version of a Google OAuth2 website

-this was rather painful
+this was even more painful

-im going to flesh it out to make it look purdy okay, prob as a fork or a pull, idfk atm
+i haven't actually prettified it yet okay, chill out

-love ya
+cheers

 -Tav